-Exodus uses two different types of Extended Public Keys: an xpub and a zpub.
-The latter is used to create your native SegWit addresses.
+Please note: The Exodus Bitcoin wallet uses two different types of Extended Public Keys: an xpub and a zpub.
+The former is used to view your Legacy addresses, and the latter is used to view your native SegWit addresses.
 You will need to search both keys one by one to get a full overview of your transactions.
-Check out this article to learn more about SegWit:
+Check out this article to learn more about SegWit.

 You should now see a comprehensive history and balance of your Exodus bitcoin wallet directly on blockchair.com.

 For a full guide on how to audit your Exodus wallet, please check out this guide.